 Impact | The relative impact between the treatments you are comparing. |

-Error Margin | The chance (dependent on your organizations default significance threshold) that the interval between the mean +/- the error margin contains the true metric value. |
+Error Margin | The chance (dependent on your account's default significance threshold) that the interval between the mean +/- the error margin contains the true metric value. |

-P-value | Probability of seeing a result as least as extreme as the result we observed, if the null hypothesis were true. |
+P-value | The probability of seeing a result at least as extreme as the result we observed, if the null hypothesis were true. |

 Viewing metric dispersion